-- Unit-1 Solutions of design problems and code generation / simulation / CAD modellinga) Design engineering component by Programming MATLAB / C-language / Any other programming language b) Application of solid modeling by using CATIA / SOLIDWORKS c) Application of EEM by using ANSVS / ADAOUS / COMSOL / Application - c) Application of FEM by using ANSYS / ABAQUS / COMSOL / Any other simulation software - d) Application of optimization technique in engineering design - Unit-2 Design and analysis of prime mover. - Unit-3 Design and analysis of non-prime mover or innovative product. - Unit-4 Estimation and costing of a designed engineering component or assembly
+Unit-1 Solutions of design problems and code generation / simulation / CAD modelling- a) Design engineering component by Programming - MATLAB / C- language / Any other programming language b) Application of solid modeling by using CATIA / SOLIDWORKS c) Application of FEM by using ANSYS / ABAQUS / COMSOL / Any other simulation software d) Application of optimization technique in engineering design Unit-2 Design and analysis of prime mover.
+Unit-3 Design and analysis of non-prime mover or innovative product.
+Unit-4 Estimation and costing of a designed engineering component or assembly